tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Datasets.md

     ![Demo](./images/datasetpreview.png)

-8. Congratulations !!! you are done with the Dataset exercise.
+8. Congratulations you created a dataset and ingested a JSON file.

 <br>
 <br>